Orthodontics and TMJ Disorders

 CROSSBITE occurs when the upper jawbone is so much narrower than the lower jawbone that some of the lower teeth fit outside of the upper teeth instead of inside them.
 In bilateral crossbite, both sides have this reversed interdigitation.
 In unilateral crossbite, the lower jawbone shifts to one side to create a reversed interdigitation only on that side, while the other side looks normal.

 TREATMENT of narrow upper jawbones using braces traditionally requires extracting some permanent teeth (usually first premolars), so the remaining teeth can be rearranged to fit within the existing narrow upper jawbone structure.
-This practice is no longer nearly so common as it once was, because people now recognize the esthetic as well as the functional value of palate expansion.
+This practice is no longer nearly so common as it once was, because people now recognize the importance of nasal breathing as well as the esthetic value of a wide smile.
 Today, braces in children are often combined with a palate expander that is glued to the teeth and turned by the parents on a regular schedule.
-The way a narrow upper jaw is treated with functional orthodontics is by expanding it with a palate expansion appliance, as described in PALATE EXPANSION under the tab TREATMENTS.
+Treatment of narrow upper jawbones using functional orthodontics usually employs a removeable palate expansion appliance, as described in PALATE EXPANSION under the tab TREATMENTS.

 2. THE DOWNWARDLY AND BACKWARDLY ROTATING LOWER JAWBONE

 A second orthodontic problem that has become common in modern children and is also correlated with TMJ disorders is the downwardly and backwardly rotating lower jawbone.
-Mandibles elongate by continuing to advance slowly throughout life.
-However, when the advancement of the mandible is blocked by a deep overbite or steep interdigitation, its growth gets redirected down and back.
+Mandibles need to continue advancing slowly during adulthood to reduce airway resistance to compensate for the loss of muscle strength that also occurs slowly during adulthood.
+When the advancement of the mandible is blocked by a deep overbite or steep interdigitation, this mandibular growth gets redirected down and back, as seen below left.
+The front of the mandible rotates down and back into the space needed for the pharyngeal airway.

-BACKWARD ROTATING MANDIBLE LEADS FACIAL GROWTH FORWARD ROTATING MANDIBLE WITH DEEP OVERBITE
+DOWNWARD AND BACKWARDLY ROTATING MANDIBLE FORWARD ROTATING MANDIBLE WITH DEEP OVERBITE

 strange skulls